Logo

 The sole exception is the field of music, where C somehow managed to pull something over on A ... and stole the throne.
 This begs the questions, "How did this come to be?
 And why?"

-Explaining C’s alpha status in music would require a review of countless historical events, decisions, linguistic wranglings that continue to haunt like a forgotten mid-air boomerang.
+Explaining C’s alpha status in music would require a review of countless historical events, decisions, woeful happenstances, linguistic evolutions and wranglings that continue to haunt ... like a forgotten mid-air boomerang.
 Such a discussion is outside the scope of this article.
-Historical causes and forces aside, the facts are clear: the letter C and the C scale somehow attained recognition as “Alpha Musicus.”

 In music, A has very little going for it.
-Nothing much to write home about really:
+Really nothing much to write home about:

-• There's the A 440 tuning standard, but even this "standard" has had a checkered past, which is nothing to gloat about.
-A is has been recongized as anything from 400 to 480 cycles per second—that's quite a range, which suggests a lack of authority!
+• There's the A 440 tuning standard, but even this "standard" bears a checkered past.
+The pitch of "middle A" has ranged from 400 to 480 cycles per second—that's quite a latitude, and A cannot gloat about such a lack of authority or certainty!

 • In many countries orchestras presently tune to A 440, if not, they tune to an A near 440Hz.
 For many decades the standard in Europe has been A 444.